 - Clinical Trials

-GPX-002, a gene therapy for diabetes, is the most recent addition of our licensed technologies.
-GPX-002 was developed by researchers at the University of Pittsburgh.
-Diabetic mice studies have shown that GPX-002 restored normal blood glucose levels for an extended period of time, which could translate to decades in humans.
+GPX-002 has been tested in vivo in mice and nonhuman primates.
+Earlier studies in diabetic mouse models showed that an earlier version of GPX-002 restored normal blood glucose levels for an extended period of time, typically around four months.
+It is believed that the duration of restored blood glucose levels in mice could translate to decades in humans.
 This gene therapy could not only become a new treatment option for millions of diabetes patients who need insulin replacement therapy, but it holds the potential to provide long-term effectiveness, or may even be a cure, for diabetic patients.

-The diabetes gene therapy, GPX-002, is comprised of a novel infusion process that uses an endoscope and an adeno-associated virus (AAV) vector to deliver Pdx1 and MafA genes to the pancreas.
+GPX-003 is based on the same general gene therapy approach under Genprex’s original license that is comprised of a novel infusion process that uses an endoscope and an adeno-associated virus (AAV) vector to deliver Pdx1 and MafA genes directly to the pancreas.

-The diabetes gene therapy was developed by Dr. George Gittes, a researcher at the Rangos Research Center at UPMC Children’s Hospital of Pittsburgh, where preclinical research is ongoing.
-GPX-002 has been tested in vivo in mice and nonhuman primates.
+Both diabetes gene therapies were developed by Dr. George Gittes, Professor of Surgery and Pediatrics and Chief of the Division of Pediatric Surgery at the University of Pittsburgh School of Medicine, where preclinical research is ongoing.
 Once sufficient preclinical data has been generated, we expect to begin a Phase I clinical trial in diabetic patients, which could be the first-ever gene therapy tested in humans for diabetes.

 To learn more about scientific evidence and studies supporting GPX-002, GPX-003 and the Pdx1/MafA genes, please refer to our Clinical Trials and Pdx1/MafA Bibliography pages.